Elukoye/rails_model_tutorial/README.md

 # Project Name

-> This project is for an article that I wrote about how to use rails console  when working with models.It covers basic association methods, validation testing and error messages in rails .
+> This project is for an article that I wroteon how to use the  rails console  when working with models error messages in rails .

 [Find the article here](https://medium.com)

+## It Covers

+- [] Basic association methods,
+- [] Validation testing,
+- [] SQLite

 ## Built With